TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Stratosphere.md

 <br />

 Perfect!!
-We are executing commands as the user tomcat8.
+We are `executing commands` as the user `tomcat8`.

 <br />

-After verify that we are able to execute commands, try to gain access to the system with a reverse shell but in this case it was unsuccessful, so we start enumerating the system with a ls -l of the actual directory:
+After verify that we are able to execute commands, try to gain access to the system with a `reverse shell` but in this case it was `unsuccessful`, so we start enumerating the system with a `ls -l` of the actual directory:

 <br />